MateuszKubuszok/JAppJUp/README.LIBRARY.md

 Building
 -----------

-To build Library it is required to have JDK 1.7+ and Gradle 1.0 installed (later versions are not supported due to API's changes).
-Compilation and assembly is made by running command *gradle build* inside the main catalog.
+To build Client it is required to have JDK 1.7+ and Gradle 1.0 or later installed.
+Compilation and assembly is made by running command *gradle buildLibrary* inside the main catalog.

-Result is stored inside new AutoUpdater folder.
+Result is stored inside new AutoUpdater/Client folder.
 It expects presence of dom4j, Jaxen and Guava libraries in the /libraries subdirectory and AutoUpdaterCommons and JSDPU projects in the same directory.

 Alternatively, it can be build by IDE.
 To prepare project for Eclipse run